hu-macsy/kklib/README.md

 There are several numerical constants that can be adjusted for performance tuning.
 They are defined in *include/constants.hpp*.

-**L1_CACHE_LINE_SIZE**: This constant tells KnightKing the size of L1 cache line.
+**l1_cache_line_size**: This constant tells KnightKing the size of L1 cache line.
 KnightKing uses this information to decide the size of paddings that are used to avoid performance degenerating caused by simultaneously writing to close positions by different threads.

-**THREAD_LOCAL_BUF_CAPACITY**: Each thread has its own local message buffer.
+**thread_local_buf_capacity**: Each thread has its own local message buffer.
 Messages are first written to that buffer, then flushed to global buffer when the local buffer gets full.
 This constant defines how many messages the local buffer can hold.

-**OMP_PARALLEL_THRESHOLD**: This constant defines the threshold of the number of active walkers.
+**omp_parallel_threshold**: This constant defines the threshold of the number of active walkers.
 Beyond the threshold KnightKing executes tasks concurrently using multi-threading, while below the threshold KnightKing executes the tasks without multi-threading

-**PARALLEL_CHUNK_SIZE**: The tasks, oftentimes the walkers or queries, are grouped as chunks, then put into a task pool.
+**parallel_chunk_size**: The tasks, oftentimes the walkers or queries, are grouped as chunks, then put into a task pool.
 This constant defines the multi-thread scheduling granularity.

 ## Publication